Shrey-Srivastava21/Data-Alchemist/README.md

 ### *AI-Powered Data Cleaner & Rule Builder*

-> An intelligent spreadsheet-to-insights engine built with DeepSeek AI, Redis task queues, and Next.js – transforming messy CSV/XLSX files into clean, validated datasets with explainable AI.
+> An advanced spreadsheet-to-insights engine powered by DeepSeek AI, Redis task queues, and Next.js — designed to intelligently clean, validate, and transform messy CSV/XLSX files into structured, reliable datasets.
+With built-in explainable AI, it not only automates data preparation but also offers clear, human-understandable justifications for every transformation step.

 ---